ASE A4 Steering Suspension Practice Test

 Answer C is wrong.
 Camber angles result in pull and tire wear.
 A vehicle will always pull to the side with the most positive (+) camber.

 Answer D is wrong.
 Most cradles have alignment holes/pins that assist in cradle alignment.
-If the engine cradle has shifted during a repair, one side will have too much positive camber, and the other side will have too much negative camber.

 2. Technician A says the (SAI) steering axis inclination is built-in by the manufacturer and not adjustable.
 Technician B says SAI and the caster angle affect steering wheel return to center.
 Who is correct?